How to live?, 2023

 Iron, railways, stones, leds.

-Photos by Bruno Lopes
+Photos by Bruno Lopes, courtesy of Galeria NAVE.

 The blue flower by João Motta Guedes